walkermatt/gridref/README.md

 # GridRef

-Convert an alpha numeric Ordnance Survey grid reference to easting and northing.
+Convert an alpha numeric Ordnance Survey grid reference to easting and northing or vice versa.

 Valid input includes: